merenlab/merenlab.org/_posts/anvio/2018-05-05-eukaryotic-single-copy-core-genes.md

 anvi-run-hmms -c CONTIGS.db -H /PATH/TO/BUSCO_83_Protista/
 ```

-One this is done, the results will be immediately available to you in real-time completion estimates in the interactive interface, and when you use [anvi'o command line programs](http://merenlab.org/software/anvio/vignette/) that to estimate completion/redundancy of genomeb bins:
+Once this is done, the results will be immediately available to you in real-time completion estimates in the interactive interface, and when you use [anvi'o command line programs](http://merenlab.org/software/anvio/vignette/) that estimate completion/redundancy of genome bins:

 If you simply have a FASTA file, then you can follow these steps to first create a contigs database, and then estimate completion quickly: